mathigon/textbooks/content/exponentials/content.md

 ancient treasures, until they arrive in the burial chamber.
 The sarcophagus is still sealed, and contains the mummy of a Pharaoh.

-After cataloguing every item in the tomb and carefully transporting it to a nearly museum, they want to answer their most pressing question: who is this Pharaoh, and when did he die?
+After cataloguing every item in the tomb and carefully transporting them to a nearby museum, they try to answer their most pressing question: who is this Pharaoh, and when did he die?

 ::: column(width=300)